irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Shotguns:

 ### General shotgun updates
 * All shotguns now have new damage fall-off.
 In short: more damage per shot = better damage distance.
-For more details use "More weapon stats" mod in game.
 * All shotguns now always fire 10 pellets per shot.
 * Rate of fire was updated for almost every shotgun, and it is now balanced around other shotguns within same damage class.